-- configuration and co-ordination of the activities; - the level of concentration/decentralization of activities in the value chain and the way in which they are co-ordinated; - agreements and coalitions; - internal organization structures and integration mechanisms; - managerial roles: the role of the manager in integrating activities to obtain a continuous improvement of the operating system.
+- configuration and coordination of the activities; the level of concentration/decentralization of activities in the value chain and the way they are coordinated; - agreements and coalitions: - internal organization structures and integration mechanisms; - managerial roles: the role of the manager in integrating activities to obtain a continous improvement of the operation system.

 The second group of strategic decision categories is represented by management systems, considered both as approaches to process management and as formal techniques and procedures.
-Of those which are applicable to one or more phases of the operation value chain we list the most important ones:
+Of those which interest one or more phases of the operation value chain we list the more important ones: simultaneous product-process design, comakership, total quality control, just in time, distribution resources planning.

-- simultaneous product-process design;

-- co-makership;

-- total quality control;

-- just-in-time;

-- distribution resources planning.